Heroes Wetland 3

 of the eastern fields and forest---

-a low, grey partner of the of earth,
+low, grey partner of the of earth,

 clover lover, and he retreats into the shadow